aslakjohansen/smap/README.md

 Before proceeding with installation, make sure you've sourced the virtual environment with `source venv/bin/activate`.

-You must install the dependencies listed in `requirements.txt` before installing smap.
-Do this by issuing the following:
+You must install the dependencies listed in one of the `requirements.txt` files before installing smap.
+Do this by issuing one of the following:

+    pip install -r python/requirements.txt
-    pip install -r osx_requirements.txt
+    pip install -r python/osx_requirements.txt

 After the dependencies are installed, run the installation: